Guilford Bell: Simon House, Mount Eliza, VIC

 The modernist approach that the Bell Clerehan Partnership adopted for the design of the Simon House, is very prototypical of Bell's architectural style.
 Being a countryman, the relationship between the land and architecture was very significant to Bell.
 This is why "an integrated sequence of interior and exterior spaces", was affiliated to combine the living quarters around a centred terrace and swimming pool.
 Glazed panels wrap the living and dining room spaces, to fully appreciate the views of the Mornington Peninsula.
 Symmetry is abundant throughout the single-storey floor plan and program is mirrored in an even trend throughout.
 This project won the "Victorian Architectural Medal" in 1963–64.

 Drysdale Homestead, Killcare Heights, NSW

 During the 1960s, Bell's focal projects were based on his interest with homesteads.
-The Drysdale House, set on Killcare Heights, has spectacular views over inland waterways and distant hills which set the design theme of the house – "Everything should face that view which must be framed and punctuated."
+The Drysdale House, set on Killcare Heights, has extensive views over inland waterways and distant hills which set the design theme of the house – "Everything should face that view which must be framed and punctuated."
 The design consists of three separate pavilions connected by courtyards and lower roofed gallery halls.
 An important element of the design is the structural beams which begin to be expressed internally, and continue to exit externally to frame the northern facing view.